DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 │   ├── teleport_turtle
 │   └── turtle_position_subscriber
 ```
-In this case for example, 'move_to_position' is annotated with PDDL and 'init_ros_node' is not
+In this case for example, 'move_to_position' is annotated with pddl and 'init_ros_node' is not
 (that's not recognizable in this view).
 The state pool would be '/home/turtle_lib'.
 Now adding '/home/turtle_lib' to the text field, would enable the plugin to use 'move_to_position',
 as well as 'teleport_turtle' (which are annotated, that's not recognizable in this view) for planning.